Last Update: September 2023. Previous version

 6. WHAT HAPPENS IF YOU DON’T PROVIDE THE REQUESTED PERSONAL DATA

-Where possible and practical, you may have the option to deal with dLocal on an anonymous basis or by using a pseudonym.
-However, in some circumstances, if we are unable to collect Personal Data from or about you, or if the Personal Data provided is incomplete or inaccurate, dLocal may not be able to assist you, including providing the products or services you are seeking or provide support or assist you with your queries.
+If we are unable to collect Personal Data from or about you, or if the Personal Data provided is incomplete or inaccurate, dLocal may not be able to assist you, including providing the products or services you are seeking or provide support or assist you with your queries.

 7. SECURITY OF PERSONAL DATA